MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-mail-item-by-using-a-message-template.md

 - csharp
 ---

-# How to: Create a Mail Item by Using a Message Template
+# Create a Mail Item by Using a Message Template

 This example creates a mail item by using the [CreateItemFromTemplate](https://msdn.microsoft.com/en-us/library/bb611329\(v=office.15\)) method.